Fountain University: History

 Fountain University was granted an operational license as a Private University on May 17, 2007, by the federal government on the recommendations of the National Universities Commission.
-Following this achievement, a Fountain University strategic implementation committee was set up to serve as “in loco Council” to actualize the birth of the university.
+Following this achievement, a Fountain University strategic implementation committee was set up to serve as "in loco council" to actualize the birth of the university.
 This committee worked tirelessly to put in place the facilities for the university to take-off.
 The committee was dissolved in September 2007 upon the inauguration of the Governing Council led by Professor N.O.
 Adedipe.
 The first Governing Council completed its first four years in September 2011 after which it was reconstituted.

+Administration

+The current principal members of the university management are:

+The university is made up of 28 academic departments organized into 5 Colleges, namely; Arts, Natural and Applied Sciences, Basic Medical Health Sciences, Management and Social Sciences, and Law.
+The University also has a School of Postgraduate Studies where all postgraduate education are coordinated.

+Fountain University has 9 halls of residence that provide accommodation for about 90% of the population of students in the regular studies mode.Some of the popular halls in the university include Ishaq Oloyede Hostel, Yusuf Ali Hostel, Jubrila Ayinla Hall, Adegunwa Hostel, Nimbe Adedipe Hostel among others.

+The university has sports facilities for staff and students on campus, as well as a guest house to accommodate researchers and guests of the University.